leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/03_Transaction_Obtain_Loan_from_Bank.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-dev-482"}}}
 ```

-**Step 1: Identify the accounts and account type.** The two accounts involved are Cash (Asset) and Notes Payable (Liability).
+**Step 1: Identify the accounts and account type.** The two accounts involved are *Cash (Asset)* and *Notes Payable (Liability)*.

 Remember, a Notes Payable involves a liability that is long term or due in more than one year.

-**Step 2: Decide if each account increases or decreases.** Cash increases.
-The business has more cash than it had before.
-Notes Payable increases.
+**Step 2: Decide if each account increases or decreases.** *Cash increases*.
+The business has more cash than it had before. *Notes Payable increases*.
 The business now owes more debt than it did before.

-**Step 3: Determine the impact on the financial statements.** The balance sheet reflects a $80,000 increase to the asset, Cash, and to the liability, Notes Payable.
-The statement of cash flows, financing, increases by $80,000.
+**Step 3: Determine the impact on the financial statements.** The *balance sheet* reflects a $80,000 increase to the asset, Cash, and to the liability, Notes Payable.
+The *statement of cash flows, financing,* increases by $80,000.

 ## Accounting in your business